 that it made

-that the resources for further study are almost unlimited, and may be found in literally every library, every newsstand, and every museum in the world.
+possible. that the resources for further study are almost unlimited, and may be found in literally every library, every newsstand, and every museum in the world.
 Even as they fulfill their primary purpose of preserving and delivering content across time and distance, the means of written communication also serve in themselves as a tangible record of technological progress.

 At Uhlig, we believe that the problems and goals of communication have remained essentially unchanged over the millennia, even as the tools for addressing them have continuously evolved.
 From the challenges of